In 2015 we bought a boat, sold our stuff, quit our jobs, and sailed away.

 So we did.

-We left the dock in NYC in September 2015 and we’ve been out cruising – down the East Coast, through the Bahamas, Turks & Caicos, Puerto Rico, the Virgin Islands, and down the Caribbean island chain to Grenada, WI, and back up again.
+We left the dock in NYC in September 2015 – down the East Coast, through the Bahamas, Turks & Caicos, Puerto Rico, the Virgin Islands, and down the Caribbean island chain to Grenada, WI, and back up again.
 We stopped in San Juan, Puerto Rico, where we sold our boat and took an apartment in the Old City.
 We planned to stay for a year, but Hurricane Maria had other plans.
 We’ve since settled on an island in Maine, where we’re working on our next venture.